WMBao/TraCAR/README.md

 ## Contribution
 Focus on OpenCV code prototype development, the hardware of the Bluetooth car, joint debugging and report webpage.

-Lead the development of the whole system.
+Lead the development of the entire project.

 ## Details(selected)